NervanaSystems/ngraph/doc/sphinx/source/inspection/index.rst

 nGraph provides serialization and deserialization facilities along with the ability to create image formats.
 When visualization is enabled, a ``dot`` file is generated, along with a ``png``.
-The default can be adjusted by setting the ``NGRAPH_VISUALIZE_TREE_OUTPUT_FORMAT`` flag to another format, like PDF, and loaded and inspected with a third-party visualization tool such as:
+The default can be adjusted by setting the ``NGRAPH_VISUALIZE_TREE_OUTPUT_FORMAT`` flag to another format, like PDF.
+It can then be inspected with a third-party visualization tool such as:

 #. `Netron`_